soulspace-org/overarch/doc/design.md

    That would require a component boundary and rules, when to render the component boundary in the context of a component diagram.

-A:
+A: Deeper levels than components are not supported in the architecture models.

+   The class model can be used to model packages, interfaces and classes.
+   So a class view provides a way to show more detail than a component view.

+   On the other hand, components do not have to be all on the same abstraction level.
+If you model components on different levels of abstraction, they can be shown together with their relations in a component view.

-Q: **How can architecture patterns like hexagonal or layered architectures be modelled and visualized appropriately within the C4 models?**
+Q: **How can methods like domain driven design or architecture patterns like hexagonal architecture be modelled and visualized appropriately within Overarch?**

+A: Concepts and patterns like the ones from Domain Driven Design can be modelled as concepts and rendered as a glossary or a concept map.

+   For architecture patterns a generic or sample instance of the architecture can be modeled as a system in the architecture model.
-A: Each container would contain components with the responsibilities and dependencies as specified by the given architecture.
-This is perfectly possible in the current C4 model (see [hexagonal](/models/hexagonal/)).
+   Each container would contain components with the responsibilities and dependencies as specified by the given architecture.
+This is perfectly possible in the current C4 model (see [DDD example](/models/ddd/)).

+   The same approach would be possible e.g. for deployment blueprints.

 Q: **Should names be generated from ids if missing?**